Contact Mary Suditu & the Cross Bronx Bridges Team

 How did this project come to be?

 The five bridges within the project limits are more than 70 years old and were initially slated for rehabilitation.
-However, after a reassessment of the bridges, it was determined that additional work would be necessary to address the long term safety of the structures.
+However, after a reassessment of the bridges, it was determined that additional work is needed to address the long-term safety of the structures.

-Additional opportunities to enhance safety and mobility were identified within the project limits include improving the vehicular connections between the southbound Bronx River Parkway and the westbound CBE, enhancing safety along the CBE and providing improved access to public transportation, as well as providing new pedestrian and bicycle connections between the communities on both sides of the Bronx River.
+Additional opportunities to enhance safety and mobility were identified within the project limits.
+These include improving the vehicular connections between the southbound Bronx River Parkway and the westbound CBE, enhancing safety along the CBE and providing improved access to public transportation, as well as providing new pedestrian and bicycle connections on both sides of the Bronx River.

 Environmental Review Process